KNIX-FM: Awards

 KNIX-FM has won many prestigious awards in the country music and radio industry.
 They include honors from the Country Music Association, the Academy of Country Music, Billboard magazine, and the Marconi Award for excellence in broadcasting.
 The CMA honored KNIX-FM as its "Major Market Station of the Year" in 2019, its sixth time receiving the award.

 HD Radio

 KNIX-FM broadcasts in the HD Radio format.
 The main signal is a simulcast of KNIX's country programming.
 On April 25, 2006, Clear Channel announced that KNIX's HD2 subchannel would carry a format focusing on music from new and up-and-coming Country artists.
 Several years later, the HD2 subchannel began carrying the audio of co-owned talk radio station KFYI 550 AM.

 The third channel carries iHeartMedia's Total Traffic Network (TTN), a data only service broadcasting real-time traffic streaming to GPS devices with HD Radio receivers, providing accident, traffic flow, and road construction information.
 Devices capable of receiving traffic data are available from manufactures such as Garmin and Cydle.

+On March 12, 2026, 28 iHeartMedia-owned HD subchannels, including KNIX-HD2, began stunting with a ticking clock, and is expected to flip to contemporary hit radio as "TikTok Radio" the next day at 7:00 PM.